 On Air Now

-A Whirlpool spokesperson explained that ditching clean clothes for an entire night won't impact the freshness of your wash!
+A washing expert has explained that ditching clean clothes for an entire night won't impact the freshness of your wash!

 Ever wondered how long you can keep laundry in the drum for before it starts to smell?